Solving Modelica Models

 This option is activated by selecting the simulation result file name in the OMEdit Simulation Setup | Simulation Flag | Equation System Initialization File input field, or by setting the additional simulation flag -iif=resultfile.mat.
 By activating the checkbox Save simulation flags inside the model i.e., __OpenModelica_simulationFlags annotation, a custom annotation __OpenModelica_simulationFlags(iif="filename.mat") is added to the model, so this setting is saved with the model and is reused when loading the model again later on.
 It is also possible to specify at which point in time of the saved simulation results the initial values should be picked, by means of the Simulation Setup | Simulation Flags | Equation System Initialization Time input field, or by setting the simulation flag -iit=initialTimeValue.

-The second option is to skip the solution of the initial equations entirely, and to directly start the simulation using the imported start values.
-In this case, the initial equations of the model are ignored, and the initial values of all parameters and state variables are set to the values loaded from the .mat file.
-This option is useful in particular to restart a simulation from the final state of a previous one, without bothering about changing the initial conditions manually in the Modelica model.
-Note that the algebraic variables will be recomputed starting from the imported initial state and parameter values; the values of algebraic variables in the imported file will be used to initialize iteration variables in nonlinear implicit equations of the simulation model, or otherwise ignored.
+The second option is to skip the solution of the initial equations entirely, directly starting the simulation with the imported start values.
+In this case, the initial equations of the model are ignored, and the initial values of all parameters and state variables are directly set to the values loaded from the .mat file.
+This option is useful to restart a simulation from the final state of a previous one, ignoring whatever initial conditions are declared in the Modelica model by either fixed = true attributes or initial equations.

 To activate this second option, set Simulation Setup | Simulation Flag | Initialization Method to none in OMEdit, or set the simulation flag -iim=none.
 Also in this case, activating the checkbox Save simulation flags inside model, i.e. __OpenModelica_simulationFlags annotation saves this option in an __OpenModelica_simulationFlags(iim=none) annotation, so it is retained for future simulations of the same model.